Skip to content

 DLF

-In order to quickly deploy DLF, based on your environment execute one of the following commands:
+Then, based on your environment, execute one of the following commands:

 • Kubernetes/Minikube